2018–19 Premier League

 The 2018–19 Premier League was the 27th season of the Premier League, the top English professional league for association football clubs, since its establishment in 1992, and the 120th season of top-flight English football overall.
 The season started on 10 August 2018 and concluded on 12 May 2019.
 Fixtures for the 2018–19 season were announced on 14 June 2018.
 The league was contested by the top 17 teams from the 2017–18 season as well as Wolverhampton Wanderers, Cardiff City and Fulham, who joined as the promoted clubs from the 2017–18 EFL Championship.
 They replaced West Bromwich Albion, Swansea City and Stoke City who were relegated to the 2018–19 EFL Championship.

-Defending champions Manchester City won their fourth Premier League title, and sixth English top-flight title overall.
-They won their last 14 league games and retained the league title on the final day of the season, finishing on 98 points.
-Liverpool finished runners-up with 97 points – the highest total in English top-flight history for a second-placed team.
+Manchester City were the defending champions, and they won their fourth Premier League title, and sixth English top-flight title overall, retaining the title on the last day of the season with 98 points after winning their last 14 league games.
+Liverpool finished second with 97 points – the highest total in English top-flight history for a second-placed team.

 Summary

-Manchester City claimed the league title on the final day of the season with a 4–1 win at Brighton & Hove Albion, finishing on 98 points after a run of 14 wins.
-Liverpool held a 7-point lead over Manchester City on 3 January, but finished runners-up with 97 points – the third highest total in Premier League history and the highest in English top-flight history for a second-placed team, having lost only one league match all season – to eventual champions City.
+Manchester City claimed the league title on the last day of the season with a 4–1 win at Brighton & Hove Albion, finishing on 98 points after a run of 14 straight wins.
+Liverpool held a 7-point lead over Manchester City on 3 January, but finished runners-up with 97 points – the fourth highest total in Premier League history and the highest in English top-flight history for a second-placed team, having lost only one league match all season – to eventual champions City.

 Chelsea and Tottenham Hotspur claimed the other two Champions League berths, finishing in third and fourth place respectively.
 Tottenham were in third place for much of the season and were considered potential title challengers until a 1–2 loss to Burnley in February.
 Chelsea would go on to win the season's UEFA Europa League, defeating Arsenal in the final 4–1.
 Arsenal had gone on a fourteen-game unbeaten run near the start of the season and began April in third place, but a run of four points in six matches saw them drop to fifth place, finishing outside of the Champions League spots.